Organic Gardening for all

 The workshop will guide you through a tried and tested way to compost garden waste in as little as six weeks.
 It is suitable for beginners or anybody who wants to make good compost.

-Thursday 22 October 2020 at 7.30pm Please email us to register your interest.
+Compost 2, Thursday 11 February 2021 at 7.30pm Please email us to register your interest.

-A simple definition of being ‘organic’ is gardening with nature.
+Being ‘organic’ is gardening with nature and not fighting it.
 The overall approach is sustainable and supports biodiversity.
-Most importantly it’s growing without the use of artificial pesticides and fertilisers.
+It’s also about growing without the use of artificial pesticides and fertilisers.

 This workshop will outline the best way to grow crops with no artificial inputs.
 You’ll learn how to prepare your soil for the new season and see some of the work we’ve done over the years to produce huge crops from small beds.
 Most of all we hope you will see that being an organic grower is not difficult and that it makes complete sense in terms of sustainability and resilience in the challenging times we face.